Actionable and Interpretable Fault Localization for Recurring Failures in Online Service Systems: Related work

 \section{Related work}

 \textbf{Fault localization.} Most existing fault localization methods \cite{wu2021identifying,liu2020unsupervised,cai2021modelcoder,guo2020graphbased,kim2013root} are unsupervised and heuristic.
 For example, MonitorRank \cite{kim2013root} takes the historical and current metrics as its input and ranks all root cause candidates with random walk strategy on call graphs.
-Prior works also use historical failures to find similar historical failures~\cite{bodik2010fingerprinting,pham2017failure,ma2020diagnosing,brandon2020graphbased} or train supervised localization models~\cite{zhou2019latent,liu2019fluxrank,dogga2021revelio}.
+Prior works also use historical failures to find similar historical failures~\cite{bodik2010fingerprinting,pham2017failure,ma2020diagnosing,brandon2020graphbased} or train supervised localization models~\cite{zhou2019latent,liu2019fluxrank,dogga2022revelio}.
 For example, MEPFL \cite{zhou2019latent} treats faulty microservice localization for traces as a multi-class classification problem and directly builds supervised machine learning models (e.g., Random Forest \cite{breiman2001random}) for it.
+FluxRank~\cite{liu2019fluxrank} ranks suspicious metric digests in a supervised manner, which are a group of similar metrics and cannot indicate the fault type as failure units do.
 Though not directly localizing root causes in a supervised manner, some prior works \cite{ma2020automap} utilize historical failures to tune parameters.
 Other than metrics, logs~\cite{nandi2016anomaly,lin2016log,he2018identifying} and traces~\cite{zhou2019latent,li2021practical,yu2021microrank} are extensively studied for fault localization by many prior works.